Oxford Cheetahs: History

-1939-1948
+Origins and 1940s

 The Oxford Motorcycle Speedway Club moved to Oxford Stadium in 1939 from a grass circuit in Sandford-on-Thames.
 The Secretary Ted Mander orchestrated the move and the first individual meeting was held on Easter Saturday 8 April 1939 won by Roy Duke.
 The club contested team meetings against Smallford, Wisbech, High Beech and Reading.

 Racing resumed on 28 April 1940, with guest teams racing.
-This was followed by just two meetings in 1941 before Mander announced that racing would be suspended for the duration of the war.
+This was followed by just two meetings in 1941 before Mander announced that racing would be suspended for the duration of the World War II.
 Despite the war ending in 1945 there was no racing from 1942 to 1948.
 However, during 1948 the stadium owner Leslie Calcutt unsuccessfully applied to the Speedway Control Board for a licence to race in the Third Division.

-1949-1956

 Following major track renovations in 1949, the club joined the 1949 Speedway National League Division Three.
 The club took the nickname 'Cheetahs' following a competition for the general public, held by the local Oxford Mail newspaper.
 The team manager was Ron Bear and the club colours were dark blue and yellow, with the first match being an away fixture at Exeter on 18 April 1949.
 Oxford lost heavily 60-24 and three days later lost to Hastings 47–37 in their first home fixture.
 The Cheetahs finished in last place during their inaugural season and used 24 different riders.

+1950s

-The following season they won the division 3 league and cup double and were promoted to Division two in 1951.
-After finishing bottom of the division two in 1952 they rode in the third division called the Southern League in 1953 but following a league restructure returned to division two in 1954.
+The Cheetahs went from finishing last in 1949 to winning the division 3 league and cup double in 1950 and were subsequently promoted to Division two in 1951.
+Pat Clark was the team's number 1 rider, hitting a season average of 9.99.

+After finishing bottom of the division two in 1952 they rode in the third division called the Southern League in 1953 but following a league restructure, which included the signing of Ronnie Genz, the Cheetahs returned to division two in 1954.
-1957-1971

 Following a league merger the Cheetahs rode in the top tier for the first time in 1957.
+The team continued to race in the top tier but did not manage to gain any notable success.

+1960s

-After struggling in the top division for several years they dramatically won the top-tier league for the first time in 1964 despite finishing last the season before with many of the same riders.
-The winning team consisted of Arne Pander, Colin Gooddy, Colin McKee, Danny Dunton, Eddie Reeves, George Major, Jack Geran, Jimmy Gooch, John Bishop, Ron How and Ronnie Genz.
+The Cheetahs headed Arne Pander record a third place finish in 1960 and then after struggling in the top division for several years they dramatically won the top-tier league for the first time in 1964 despite finishing last the season before with many of the same riders.
+The winning team consisted of Ron How, Arne Pander, Jimmy Gooch, Ronnie Genz, Colin Gooddy, Jack Geran, Colin McKee, Eddie Reeves and John Bishop.
 They also completed a treble by winning the National Trophy and Britannia Shield.

-The team failed to emulate the success in the following seasons finishing mid-table for the next 7 years.
+The team failed to emulate the success in the following season, primarily due to the creation of the British League and a division of 18 teams, which forced members of the team to depart under the Speedway Control Board rules.
+The results suffered and towards the end of the sixties, the team struggled.

-1972-1975